Donders-Institute/Radboud-FUS-driving-system-software/README.md

 2. Edit the file using a text editor like Notepad++ or VS Code
 3. Make your changes while preserving the formatting
 4. Save the file with the same name
-5. Restart the application for changes to take effect
+5. Reinstall and restart the application for changes to take effect

 The configuration file is organized into these main sections: